Jollywatt/typst-fletcher/docs/manual.typ

 == Reusing custom marks

-While custom mark objects may be passed directly to #the-param[edge][marks], this can become verbose if the same custom mark is used often.
+While you can pass custom mark objects directly to #the-param[edge][marks], this can get annoying if you use the same mark often.
+In these cases, you can define your own mark shorthands.

-Mark shorthands such as `"hook->"` search the state variable `fletcher.MARKS` for defined marks.
+Mark shorthands such as `"hook->"` search the state variable `fletcher.MARKS` for defined mark names.
-(This is why `context` is needed --- to access the value of a state.)
 #code-example-row(```typ
 #context fletcher.MARKS.get().at("|>")
 ```)
-You can modify the `MARKS` state like so:
+With a bit of care, you can modify the `MARKS` state like so:
 #code-example-row(```typ
+// this is what the default marks look like
 #diagram(spacing: 3cm, edge("<->", stroke: 1.5pt))

 #fletcher.MARKS.update(m => m + (